Stonesjtu/go-docker/README.md

 database is populated, if not, it will sync it with mongo database.
 This automatic check prevents Redis flushes or loss of data.

+While only one scheduler is active, it is possible to execute multiple instances for high-availability.
+If one instance is stopped, an other will take leadership and be the new scheduler master.
+In case of failure, one need to wait for the previous keep-alive timeout for the new scheduler to be the new master (config parameter master_timeout, default to 600s).
+Timeout must be higher than the maximum time needed for a scheduling run.

 ## Watcher

 watcher checks job status and manage jobs kill/suspend/resume.
 There can be